 January 27, 2021

-The two-year long, India wide program is supported by Omidyar Network India.
+The two-year long, India wide programme is supported by Omidyar Network India.

 NLSIU today announced a two-year research project aimed at how Indian regulatory bodies can reimagine their systems and processes for the 21st century.
 This cross-cutting research will be supported by Omidyar Network India, an investment firm focused on social impact, with a funding of Rs 2.7 crore.

 The project will generate original research aimed at ‘restocking the regulatory toolkit’ for India.
 The research will identify the administrative aspects and norms of regulatory authorities and their parent bodies that can be optimised to create autonomous, accountable and effective institutions.
 A key goal of the project is to assist policymakers and regulators in shaping specific modifications in regulatory frameworks and practices and make them more

 The proposed research will also look into the ability of these regulatory authorities in monitoring, identifying violations, conducting fair hearings and enforcing standards.
 The project will also delve into the extent of compliance with disclosure norms, and whether these norms are effective as a tool for greater transparency.
 The research will also explore what factors that can have an impact on the regulator’s capabilities.

 On the announcement, Sudhir Krishnaswamy, Vice Chancellor of NLSIU said that “NLSIU is committed to conducting rigorous empirical research on legal and bureaucratic institutions.
 Law and policy reform that builds on empirical research on regulatory governance is critical to building state capacity in India.
 Omidyar Network India’’s support will enable NLSIU researchers to make an original contribution to scholarship and policy on regulatory reform in India and beyond.”